-This information applies to German citizens, international prospective students with a German university entrance qualification certificate or a German university degree, who are interested in any Master course of study.
+This information only applies to prospective students with a German university entrance qualification for Master's studies.

 International Prospective Students

-We explain the application process for all other international students at:
+We explain the application process for international students at:

 It's great that you have decided to pursue a Master's course of study at RWTH Aachen.
 There is nothing standing between you and your application for a place at RWTH Aachen!